-Oracle supports installing, configuring, and running Oracle Database through Terminal Services on Windows 2003 and Windows XP.
-If you encounter problems with the installation through Terminal Server, Oracle recommends that you try connecting to the Terminal Services console session of the server (using mstsc/console).
+Oracle supports installing, configuring, and running Oracle Database Client through Terminal Services on Windows 2000, Windows 2003, and Windows XP.
+If you encounter problems with the installation through Terminal Server, Oracle recommends connecting to the Terminal Services console session of the server (using mstsc\console).

-You can configure Windows 2003 to use Terminal Services in Remote Desktop for Administration Mode or Terminal Server Mode.
+For Windows 2000, Oracle supports installing, configuring, and running Oracle Database Client from a remote Terminal Services Client.
 For Windows XP, the Remote Desktop is only avialable in Single User Mode.